yuhkih/k8s-test-rwo-pvc/README.md

 yamls to test PV (PVC :Read Write Once) access from multiiple pod

 Memos:
-1) "storageClassName: thin" in PVC definition is VMware VMDK in-tree driver's default value for OpenShift 4.9 (maybe in-tree storage driver be removed in later version of OpenShift)
+1) `storageClassName: thi` in PVC definition is VMware VMDK in-tree driver's default value for OpenShift 4.9 (maybe in-tree storage driver will be removed in later version of OpenShift)

 **Label nodes for the test ilke the followings**